How to get the most of a Trade Show

 You’ve done your research!
 But when you’re in the actual property, remember to consider the following things…

-How much will my extension cost in 2022?
+How much will my extension cost?

 When it comes to home-renovating this is the most common question we get asked.
 So let’s get right to it, how do you work out the REAL cost?
 Read on to find out!